Vermont state trooper revived after apparent drug exposure

 LEICESTER, Vt.
-(AP) — Police say a Vermont State Police trooper who collapsed after apparently being exposed to an opioid-like drug during a traffic stop was revived by fellow troopers who administered the overdose-reversal drug Narcan.
+(AP) — A Vermont State Police trooper who collapsed after apparently being exposed to an opioid-like drug during a traffic stop was revived by fellow troopers who administered the overdose-reversal drug Narcan, state police said Saturday.

-Acting Sgt.
-Brett Flansburg stopped a vehicle for a traffic violation in Leicester late Friday.
+Detectives are launching a full investigation into the incident and testing is underway to determine what substance made acting Sgt.
+Brett Flansburg ill.

-Flansburg searched the car after a passenger admitted swallowing a small bag of cocaine.
-He collected a small quantity of heroin, an empty plastic baggie and a syringe.
-The passenger was taken into custody by other troopers.
+“Now there is a new threat that we’re seeing up close: the risk of exposure to powerful drugs that can kill in even tiny amounts,” Col. Matthew Birmingham, the head of the state police, said Saturday.
+“This is so troubling and disconcerting, and it places members of law enforcement at unnecessary risk of possibly losing their lives.”

 Most Read Nation & World Stories